tablexi/capistrano3-unicorn/README.md

 - `:unicorn_pid`

     Assumes your pid file will be located in `tmp/pids/unicorn.pid` which is symlinked by `:linked_dirs` to survive across deployments

+    *NOTE: THIS PATH WAS CHANGED AS OF v0.1.0*

 - `:unicorn_config_path`